shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 Name Systems map domains to their IP address.
 When you register a URL you must attach it to an IP address and register it with DNS.

-From our example above, "www.nytimes.com" would be translated into the IP address of the server that the NY Times registered with the DNS.
+From the example above, "www.nytimes.com" would be translated into the IP address of the server that the NY Times registered with the DNS.